sabyasachi-mukherjee/spotify-tracks-project/README.md

 2. Build a prediction model which predicts whether or not a track will hit a high threshold of popularity.
 This threshold we speak of is a popularity of 64 or more, the 90th percentile of popularity in tracks released in and after 2012.

 Please look at EDA.ipynb for exploratory data analysis.

+Some standard models are evaluated at model_eval.ipynb : this is WORK in PROGRESS.